adila0721/CRWR1240-draft/README.md

 # CRWR1240-docs
-Drafts and posts for CRWR 1240
+This is the repository for drafts and posts for Creative Writing 1240.

+The public-facing website for this course is [here](http://crwr1240.netlify.com/).